Title

 The Pag-IBIG Fund Circular No. 345 establishes guidelines for classifying developers as Regular or Prime, incentivizing their participation in providing quality housing inventory for Pag-IBIG member-buyers through performance-based evaluations and benefits.

-Developers are classified as either Regular or Prime developers.
+They are classified as either (1) Regular or (2) Prime.

-Newly accredited developers are automatically classified as Regular developers for the first quarter of their accreditation with the Fund.
+Newly accredited developers are automatically classified as Regular Developers for the first quarter of their accreditation with Pag-IBIG Fund.

-Performances are evaluated at the end of every quarter to determine eligibility for maintaining classification, upgrading, or downgrading.
+Performance is evaluated at the end of every quarter to determine eligibility to maintain classification, upgrade, or be downgraded.

 Analyze Cases Smarter, Faster